-The online Master of Science in Engineering program combines management and technical focuses in courses such as Engineering Management, Engineering Communications, and Simulation Modeling of Engineering Systems.
+The online Master of Science in Engineering program at the University of Wisconsin-Platteville combines management and technical focuses in courses such as Engineering Management, Engineering Communications, and Simulation Modeling of Engineering Systems.

-Earn your degree in as little as two years.
-Total cost of the program is $21,450*.
-Be sure to ask your Admission Specialist how you can reduce this cost with transfer credits or professional credentials.
+The Master of Science in Engineering is offered fully online, and you can complete your degree in as little as two years.
+Depending on your path, the total cost of the program is $22,165 to $24,310.* Ask your admission counselor how you can reduce this cost with transfer credits or professional credentials.

 *Subject to change without notice.

-Transfer up to 12 credits toward your degree.
-Credits need to have been earned from a nationally or regionally accredited institution recognized by the Council for Higher Education Accreditation.
-You’ll want to be sure to let your Admission Specialist know if you have earned credits previously.
+UW-Platteville allows for students to transfer up to 12 credits of previously taken graduate coursework.
+Credits need to have been earned from a nationally or regionally accredited institution recognized by the Council for Higher Education Accreditation and approved by UW-Platteville program faculty.
+You’ll want to be sure to let your admission counselor know if you have earned credits previously.

 Have you earned a certificate from one of our partner institutions?
 If so, credits are awarded according to our agreements:

 Students who have earned the Communication Systems Certificate with the University of California – Los Angeles Extension may satisfy up to nine graduate-level elective credits.
 For more detailed information, please review the agreement.

 Students who have earned the Construction Management Certificate with the University of California – Los Angeles Extension may satisfy up to 12 graduate-level elective credits.
 For more detailed information, please review the agreement.